Wren6991/Hazard3/Readme.md

 # Simulating with Verilator

-There is a Verilator harness with the same features and interface as the CXXRTL harness, except it does not support VCD dumping.
+There is a Verilator harness with the same features and interface as the CXXRTL harness.
 First build Verilator:

 ```
 git clone https://github.com/verilator/verilator.git